 I’d Rather be Anchoring

-was rinsing down the anchor gear on deck, back in my home port and a dock mate walked by and asked,” How much anchor rode is that?”
+I was rinsing down the anchor gear on deck of Sampaguita, my 1985 Pacific Seacraft Flicka 20, back in my home port when a dock mate walked by.
+He asked,” how much anchor rode is that?”
 “300 feet,” I replied.
-“300 feet?
-Do you really need that much?”
-“Well, if I anchor in 50 or 60 feet of water and I put out 5:1 scope, yes I do.”
+“Do you really need that much?”
+“Yes, if I anchor in 60 feet of water and I put out 5:1 scope, I do.”

 The Environment Canada weather report kept upping the ante with this front.
 First a “Gale Warning” then a “Storm Warning.”
 The last of my notes during the thick of it were:

-June 12, 2018 – Time – 1730 – West Coast Vancouver Island North – Storm Warning – SE 30-40knots w/ SE 50 over headlands – Solander Island (15 NM as the crow flies to the South) – 45 knots, gusting 53.
+June 12, 2018 – Time – 1730 – West Coast Vancouver Island North – Storm Warning – SE 30-40 knots w/ SE 50 over headlands – Solander Island (15 NM as the crow flies to the South) – 45 knots, gusting 53.
 Sartine Island (~40 NM to the North) – 42 knots, gusting 52.

-The weather continued on as advertised, until about 11:45 pm, for nearly 15 hours in all.
-At that time, the front seemed to pass as forecast and the gusts moderated.
-I went to bed but left the GPS on, a red flashlight close at hand so I could check it whenever I stirred.
-It wasn’t a great nights sleep, but by morning the weather had passed.
-I planned to take in the anchor rode as the mornings’ low tide developed.
-In 21 hours, the GPS said I traveled 4.99 NM at anchor.
-The anchor gear did a great job, even with a short scope.
-I can say that the holding in Klaskino Basin is very good in thick mud and shell.
-Due to katabatic winds, topography, and currents, it is an awkward place to wait out heavy winds from the SE.
+The weather continued as advertised, until about 11:45 pm.
+It had been going on for 15 hours.
+The front passed and the gusts moderated.
+I went to bed, leaving the GPS tracking.
+With a red flashlight close by, I could check it whenever I awoke.
+It wasn’t a great nights sleep, but by morning the weather was clear.
+I planned to take in the rode as the morning’s low tide progressed.
+In 21 hours the GPS said I traveled 4.99 NM at anchor.
+The gear did a great job, even with short scope.
+The holding in Klaskino Basin is very good in thick mud and shell.
+With the local topography and currents, it can be an awkward anchorage in heavy winds from the SE.

 Sampaguita at rest in Port Townsend.
 40-50 ft depth with 250 ft of rode.